 Prep butternut squash.
 Microwave to soften shell and then peel, slice into discs, and dice into bite-sized pieces.

-Mix butternut squash, Brussels sprouts, olive oil, salt and garlic pepper.
+Toss butternut squash, Brussels sprouts, olive oil, salt, and garlic pepper in a bowl.
+Spread into two parchment-lined, rimmed baking sheets.

 Roast for 20 minutes and then rotate pans on oven racks.
 Cook until done, about 20 minutes more.
 Remove pans from oven and immediately add about a third of a cup of cranberries and a heaping tablespoon of sorghum (or honey) to each pan.
 Stir together in a bowl and serve.